CoDeImPrEsSiVe/MyFinance/README.md

 🔧 Contributing
 Want to improve this project?
 Feel free to fork the repo and submit a pull request!

+🔗 GitHub Repo: MyFinance

 📜 License
 This project is open-source.
-Feel free to use and modify as needed.
+Feel free to use and modify it as needed.